 - The International Treaty on Plant Genetic Resources for Food and Agriculture is considering the issue.
 A relevant background document can be accessed here.

 - The United Nations Convention on the Law of the Sea is developing an International Instrument on Biodiversity Beyond National Jurisdiction.
 This will include an element on ABS relating to Marine Genetic Resources.
-The latest draft of the instrument is the President’s Aid To Negotiations but further discussion will take place in the next two years.
+See here

 - The WHO has been discussing Genetic Sequence Data in the context of influenza virus.
 Information can be found here.
 It includes a link to a report "Optimal characteristics of an influenza genetic sequence data sharing system under the pip framework"